 Note for serum chemistries: Tests for AST, ALT, ALP, and total bilirubin must be conducted concurrently and assessed concurrently.
-In the event that the AST or ALT is elevated $\ge 3 \times ULN$ , creatine kinase will be measured.
+In the event that the AST or ALT is elevated $\geq 3 \times \text{ULN}$, creatine kinase will be measured.

 Hematology